Fredy Montero, the Sounders’ all-time leading goal scorer, is back in Seattle and ready to grow his legacy

 Montero, a spry Colombian, called for and delivered that historic score off his right foot in the 12th minute against the New York Red Bulls.
 His second-half brace capped a 3-0 win before 32,523 spectators and rocketed the Sounders to a peak where the organization’s only backslide is losing two of their four MLS Cup appearances since 2016.

-Montero re-signed with the club Thursday after a near decade absence.
-Much is the same from front-office employees to his club’s all-time leading goal scoring record, which is set at 60 across all competitions from 2009-12.
+Montero re-signed with the club Thursday after a near-decade absence.
+Much is the same from front-office employees to his club’s all-time leading goal-scoring record, which is set at 60 across all competitions from 2009-12.

 For an encore, Montero said he’s aiming to make the record untouchable in also cementing the Sounders atop MLS.